0xdvir/Rootkit-eBPF/README.md

 ## Usage

-- A controller script (`controller/controller.py`, written in Python 3) is provided to run on the attacker’s machine and interact with the rootkit’s backdoor functionality.
+A controller script (`controller/controller.py`, written in Python 3) is provided to run on the attacker’s machine and interact with the rootkit’s backdoor functionality.
-- Everything is configurable in `config.h` and `userspace/config.h`.

 ### Example Usage
 ```bash